Unsound Inferences Make Proofs Shorter

-\begin{defi}[Suitable quantifier inference] We say a quantifier inference is \emph{suitable for a proof $\pi$} if either it is a weak-quantifier inference, or it satisfies the following three conditions: \begin{itemize} \item (substitutability) the characteristic variable does not appear in the root of $\pi$. \item (side-variable condition) the relation $<_\pi$ is acyclic. \item (weak regularity) the characteristic variable is not the characteristic variable of another strong-quantifier inference in $\pi$. \end{itemize} \end{defi}
+\begin{defi}[Suitable quantifier inference] We say a quantifier inference is \emph{suitable for a proof $\pi$} if either it is a weak-quantifier inference, or the following three conditions are satisfied: \begin{itemize} \item (substitutability) the characteristic variable does not appear in the conclusion of $\pi$. \item (side-variable condition) the relation $<_\pi$ is acyclic. \item (weak regularity) the characteristic variable is not the characteristic variable of another strong-quantifier inference in $\pi$. \end{itemize} \end{defi}

-We will work with various sequent calculi extending \textit{Propositional $\mathrm{LK}$}, the sequent calculus whose only axiom is $A \vdash A$---with $A$ atomic---and whose rules are:
+We will work with various sequent calculi extending \textit{Propositional $\mathrm{LK}$}, the sequent calculus whose only axioms are $\bot \vdash$ and $A \vdash A$ (with $A$ atomic) and whose rules are:

-The names of the structural rules stand, respectively, for 'weakening,' 'contraction,' and 'exchange.'
+Negation $\lnot A$ is defined as $A \to \bot$.
+The names of the structural rules stand, respectively, for `weakening,' `contraction,' and `exchange.'
 First-order $\lk$ is the extension of Propositional LK obtained by adding quantifier inferences:

 with the only restriction that in the inferences $\forall R$ and $\exists L$, the variable $a$ is not allowed to appear in the conclusion.
-In particular, note that every quantifier inference is suitable for every $\lk$-proof.
-Gentzen's famous \textit{Cut-Elimination Theorem} states that the cut-rule is redundant in both propositional and first-order $\lk$.
+In particular, note that every quantifier inference is suitable for every regular $\lk$-proof.
+Gentzen's famous \textit{Cut-Elimination Theorem} states that the cut rule is redundant in both propositional and first-order $\lk$.

-\begin{defi}[$\calcb$] The calculus $\calcb$ is defined as $\lk$, except that we instead allow all weak and strong quantifier inferences with the proviso that they be suitable for the proof. \end{defi}
+\begin{defi}[$\calcb$] The calculus $\calcb$ is defined like $\lk$, except that we instead allow all weak and strong quantifier inferences with the proviso that they be suitable for the proof. \end{defi}

-A further weakening of the characteristic variable condition gives rise to the notion of weak suitability: \begin{defi}[Weakly suitable quantifier inference] A quantifier inference is \textit{weakly suitable for a proof $\pi$} if either it is a weak-quantifier inference or it satisfies substitutability, the side-variable condition, and: \begin{itemize} \item (very weak regularity) whenever the characteristic variable is also the characteristic variable of another strong-quantifier inference in $\pi$, then it has the same critical formula. \end{itemize} \end{defi}
+A further weakening of the characteristic-variable conditions gives rise to the notion of weak suitability: \begin{defi}[Weakly suitable quantifier inference] A quantifier inference is \textit{weakly suitable for a proof $\pi$} if either it is a weak-quantifier inference or it satisfies substitutability, the side-variable condition, and: \begin{itemize} \item (very weak regularity) whenever the characteristic variable is also the characteristic variable of another strong-quantifier inference in $\pi$, then it has the same critical formula. \end{itemize} \end{defi}

-\begin{defi}[$\calc$] The calculus $\calc$ is the extension of $\lk$ that results from allowing all weakly suitable quantifier inferences. \end{defi}
+\begin{defi}[$\calc$] The calculus $\calc$ is the extension of $\calcb$ that results from allowing all weakly suitable quantifier inferences. \end{defi}